rclone/rclone/docs/content/dropbox.md

 Paths are specified as `remote:path`

-Dropbox paths may be as deep as required, eg `remote:directory/subdirectory`.
+Dropbox paths may be as deep as required, e.g.
+`remote:directory/subdirectory`.

 The initial setup for dropbox involves getting a token from Dropbox